Microsoft/azure-docs.pt-pt/articles/data-factory/compute-linked-services.md

 ```

-### <a name="example---using-existing-interactive-cluster-in-databricks"></a>Exemplo - usando o cluster do Interactive existente no Databricks
+### <a name="example---using-existing-interactive-cluster-in-databricks"></a>Exemplo – usando o cluster interativo existente no databricks

 ```json
 {